Serene (yacht)

 Serene is one of the world's largest private superyachts.

-Built by Italian shipyard Fincantieri with interior design by Reymond Langton Design, Serene was delivered to her owner in August 2011.
+It was built by Italian shipyard Fincantieri with interior design by Reymond Langton Design.
+Now owned by Mohammed bin Salman, the Crown Prince of Saudi Arabia, the Serene was delivered to her original owner, Yuri Shefler, in August 2011.
 At delivery, she was one of the 10 largest yachts in the world with an overall length of 133.9 m and a beam of 18.5 m.

 Ownership

 The ship was built for Russian vodka tycoon Yuri Shefler for $330m.
-In the summer of 2014, Bill Gates leased the yacht for US$5 million per week.
+He had commissioned the ship in 2006 from Fincantieri and it was launched in 2010.
+At the time, it was the biggest yacht ever built in Italy.
+It was delivered to the client in August 2011 in Fincantieri's Muggiano Shipyard in La Spezia.

-In 2014, while vacationing in the south of France, Crown Prince Mohammed bin Salman of Saudi Arabia bought the vessel from Yuri Shefler for approximately €500 million.
+In 2014, while vacationing in the south of France, Mohammed bin Salman, then the deputy crown prince of Saudi Arabia, bought the vessel from Shefler for approximately €500 million.

 Incident at sea

 In August 2017, Serene ran aground on a shallow rock reef in the Red Sea, 20 nmi off the coast of Sharm El Sheikh.
 She sustained significant damage to her hull at the bow.
 The cause was reported to be a combination of navigational error and propulsion failure.